pestirA/sysdigquest/README.md

 # Unboxing Sysdig
 A repo to unbox Sysdig.
 Sysdig is on a mission to make every Cloud deployment secure And reliable.

-# "Sysdig is on a mission to make every Cloud deployment secure And reliable.”
+Sysdig is on a mission to make every Cloud deployment secure And reliable.

 # Background
 Unboxing Sysdig- and it was as much fun as it looks